ajitminj/ajitminj.github.io/_posts/2021-03-07-Points-to-Remember.md

 - Minimum samples for leaf node
 24. What is the maximum number of terminal nodes in a decision tree if our training dataset has N samples?
 - N
+25. What is feature engineering?
+- Feature engineering is the process of extracting information from the existing data in order to improve the performance of the model.